Who is Octopus on The Masked Singer?

 Is Octopus Ashley Roberts?

-Thus far, the prevailing pondering is that Ashley Roberts is behind the Octopus masks.
+Thus far, the prevailing considering is that Ashley Roberts is behind the Octopus masks.

-The ocean-dweller seems to have an American accent and we have been instructed there’s a hyperlink to a “cat walk”.

 Whereas some thought this was clearly a reference to a mannequin, others are satisfied it’s a nod to a former member of lady group The Pussycat Dolls.

-The cute and Disney-like Octopus then revealed she does “weight training”, a typical technique of retaining in form for fashions.
+The cute and Disney-like Octopus then revealed she does “weight training”, a typical methodology of conserving in form for fashions.

-However eagle-eyed viewers thought this was really a play on phrases and referred to Ashley’s position in Waitress, the musical.
+However eagle-eyed viewers thought this was really a play on phrases and referred to Ashley’s function in Waitress, the musical.

-If that wasn’t sufficient, an image did the rounds on Twitter exhibiting Ashley in a ravishing mermaid costume – a direct hyperlink to the tune she sang.
+If that wasn’t sufficient, an image did the rounds on Twitter displaying Ashley in a phenomenal mermaid costume – a direct hyperlink to the track she sang.

 Is Octopus Courtney Act?